levante-framework/data-validator/README.md

 - **Data Extraction**: Extract data efficiently from ROAR Firebase/Redivis.
 - **Data Validation**: Leverage Pydantic along with custom validations to ensure the accuracy and integrity of the data.
-- **Data Submission**: Seamlessly submit the validated data back to Redivis.
+- **Data Storage**: Seamlessly submit the validated data and invalid data_log to Gcloud storage.

 ## Getting Started